stefaneng/learn-swedish/preface.md

 In those instances, try to rely on what you hear on the tape and don't look at the book.

 Studying a Swedish textbook and Listening to the accompanying tapes does not guarantee mastery of the Swedish Language.
-We hope that this book wiLL serve as one of many aids iu your endeavor and that you wiLL find numerous opportunities to practice your Swedish.
+We hope that this book will serve as one of many aids iu your endeavor and that you will find numerous opportunities to practice your Swedish.
 The best way of doing that is to close your book and put your vocabulary and grammar to use in real situations.
 This is when you have to transfer your book-learning into something productive and meaningful.
 When you speak, understand and read outside the cLassroom environment you have truly learned to communicate in your new language.